Cghlewis/data-mgmt-ed-research-book/_book/03-hsd.md

 ## Identifiability of a dataset

-When working with human subjects there are two types of identifiers you may collect in your study, direct and indirect.
+When working with human subjects there are two types of identifiers you may collect in your study, direct and indirect (see Table \@ref(tab:tab3-1)).
 Direct identifiers are unique to an individual and can be used to identify a participant.
 Indirect identifiers are not necessarily unique to a particular individual, but if combined with other information they could be used to identify a participant [@kopper_data_2023].

 <br>

-Table: (\#tab:tab4-1)Examples of direct and indirect identifiers
+Table: (\#tab:tab3-1)Examples of direct and indirect identifiers

 |Direct Identifiers                |Indirect Identifiers       |
 |:---------------------------------|:--------------------------|